-However, the majority of erroneous claims the IRS identifies do not contain the types of errors for which it has math error authority.
-For example, in Tax Year 2011, the IRS identified approximately 6.6 million potentially erroneous EITC claims totaling approximately \$21.6 billion that it could not address using existing math error authority.
-In addition, the number of potentially erroneous EITC claims the IRS can audit is further reduced by its need to allocate its limited resources among the various areas of taxpayer noncompliance to provide a balanced tax enforcement program.
+However, the majority of erroneous claims that the IRS identifies do not contain the types of errors for which it has math error authority.
+For example, in TY 2011, the IRS identified approximately 6.6 million potentially erroneous EITC claims totaling approximately \$21.6 billion that it could not address using existing math error authority.
+In addition, the number of potentially erroneous EITC claims that the IRS can audit is further reduced by its need to allocate its limited resources among the various areas of taxpayer noncompliance to provide a balanced tax enforcement program.
 As a result, billions of dollars in potentially erroneous EITC claims go unaddressed each year.

-The Department of the Treasury has included a legislative proposal as part of the IRS's budget requests since FY 2013 to obtain correctable error authority, which would permit the IRS to disallow tax benefit claims when Government data sources do not support information on the tax return, or when taxpayers have failed to include required documentation with their tax return or exceeded the lifetime limit for claiming a deduction or credit.
+The Department of the Treasury has included a legislative proposal to obtain correctable error authority as part of the IRS's budget requests each year since FY 2013, which would permit the IRS to disallow tax benefit claims when Government data sources do not support information on the tax return, or when taxpayers have failed to include required documentation with their tax return or exceeded the lifetime limit for claiming a deduction or credit.
 This authority would enable the IRS to systemically deny all tax claims for which the IRS has reliable data showing the claim is erroneous.
-The data available for IRS use in verifying tax returns go beyond that provided to the IRS on information returns such as the Form W-2.
+The data available for IRS use in verifying tax returns go beyond that which is provided to the IRS on information returns such as the Form W-2.